djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant - 'Remote ARM Away' Automation (Optional)

-Arming Comfort to AWAY mode requires the Entry/Exit door to activate as usual.
+Local arming Comfort to AWAY mode requires the Entry/Exit door to activate.
 There is however a way to arm to AWAY mode when the user is not at home, meaning in a Remote location.
 To arm Comfort without triggering the Entry/Exit door is possible via MQTT only.

-If you want to trigger a Remote AWAY_ARM condition tou can send the `REM_AWAY_ARM` string to the `comfort2mqtt/alarm/set` topic.
+If you want to trigger a Remote AWAY_ARM condition you can send the `REM_AWAY_ARM` string to the `comfort2mqtt/alarm/set` topic.
 Below is a quick Automation you can use to arm to REM_ARM_AWAY.

 ⚠️ **Note:** Never disarm your security system using insecure MQTT or other insecure connectivity methods.
 Make sure you use a trusted VPN to connect from the Internet and use MQTT encryption on your local network.

-I'v used a input_boolean as my test button below.
+I've used an input_boolean as my test button below.
 Note that both the MQTT and native Alarm Control Panel methods are shown.
-The Alarm Control Panel methods are shown as optional methods without the ability to Remote Away Arm.
-They are disabled.
+The Alarm Control Panel method is shown as optional, without the ability to Remote Away Arm.
+They are disabled in the Automation.

 ```
 alias: Alarm Arm Test